Arianee/arianee-sdk/packages/creator/README.md

 await this.creator.smartAssets.destroySmartAsset(this.id);
 ```

-The method can throw:

-- `NotOwnerError` if the core address is not the owner of the smart asset

 #### `setTokenAccess`

 A method to set the token access (request / view) of a smart asset owned by the core address.